Bw2801/ascii-descriptor/README.md

 # ascii-descriptor
-A tools for creating descriptions of data using monospace ascii symbols.
+A javascript tool for creating descriptions of data using monospace ascii symbols.

 ## Examples